aagnone-sfhk/reference-app-helper/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://www.heroku.com/deploy?template=https://github.com/heroku-reference-apps/applink-getting-started-python)

 The Heroku AppLink Python app template is a [FastAPI](https://fastapi.tiangolo.com/) web application that demonstrates how to build APIs for Salesforce integration using Heroku AppLink.
-This template includes authentication, authorization, and API specifications for seamless integration with Salesforce, Data Cloud, and Agentforce.
+This template includes authentication, authorization, and API specifications for seamless integration with Salesforce and Data Cloud.

 ## Table of Contents